-Whether it is thinking of a new idea for work or finding the solution to a problem, the process is not so easy—one of the reasons being the lack of direction of thinking.
-Also, one might not be able to come up with a new idea instantly.
-And the only option left at that moment is to brainstorm.
-Brainstorming is one of the most effective ways of finding new ideas or solutions.
-Companies use brainstorming techniques all the time to find out new ideas and solutions to any existing problem.
+Whether it is thinking of a new idea for work or finding the solution to a problem, the process is not so easy— one of the primary reasons being, the lack of directional thinking.
+Also, one might not be able to come up with new ideas instantly.
+The only option left at such a stage is to use the technique of brainstorming.
+Brainstorming is one of the most effective techniques for finding new ideas or solutions.
+Companies use brainstorming techniques all the time to develop new ideas and solutions to any existing problem.
 But the question remains; What is brainstorming?
-In this article, we’ll know about brainstorming, its uses and the different brainstorming techniques used by both individuals and groups.
+In this article, we’ll learn about brainstorming, its uses and the different brainstorming techniques used by both individuals and groups.

 What is brainstorming?

 If we go by the definition of brainstorming in Merriam-Webster, it is a group problem-solving technique that involves the spontaneous contribution of ideas from all members of the group.
 What it simply means is that brainstorming is a group process to find out new ideas.

 In brainstorming, one or more individuals (in case of group brainstorming) come together to share their ideas regarding a common goal.
 All these ideas are noted down during the session.
 And after the session is over, based on the value of the ideas, the best one is implemented.

 We can better understand brainstorming through these two examples:

 A graphic designer is asked to design a logo for the client.
 First, they will gather information about the client and its nature.
 After that, they will try to find out imagery that suits the client and its environment the best.
 When they find the perfect imagery, they will begin to work on designing the logo.

 In this case, the technique implemented, where they thought and looked for ideas to find the perfect imagery, to match the client’s needs can be called brainstorming.